any one that: Take whichever you like.

 Entertainment venues can have as many as 250 people or 30 percent capacity, whichever is less.Virginia’s coronavirus numbers are rising.
 Here’s what you need to know. | Antonio Olivo | November 20, 2020 | Washington Post

 First, they allow Paul to siphon off attention from whichever potential candidate is making news.

-Whichever way forward works, it needs to happen, so that “liberty and just for all” actually means “all.”State of LGBT Rights: Married on Sunday, but Fired on Monday | Gene Robinson | December 14, 2014 | THE DAILY BEAST
+whichever way forward works, it needs to happen, so that “liberty and just for all” actually means “all.”State of LGBT Rights: Married on Sunday, but Fired on Monday | Gene Robinson | December 14, 2014 | THE DAILY BEAST

 Both are stale and boring, and whichever one you end up having in the end is still unpleasant.Team Peeta or Team Gale: Why the ‘Hunger Games’ Love Triangle Ruins ‘Mockingjay – Part 1’ | Kevin Fallon | November 28, 2014 | THE DAILY BEAST

-Whichever party attacks that problem can help shake us free of our disillusionment with democracy.What Republicans Need Right Now Is a Good Internal Fight | James Poulos | November 6, 2014 | THE DAILY BEAST
+whichever party attacks that problem can help shake us free of our disillusionment with democracy.What Republicans Need Right Now Is a Good Internal Fight | James Poulos | November 6, 2014 | THE DAILY BEAST

-Whichever of the groups was in power would be marching the other to the gallows.Saddam’s Former Deputy, the Red Skull of Baghdad, Still at Large in Iraq and Allied With ISIS | Jacob Siegel, Christopher Dickey | July 21, 2014 | THE DAILY BEAST
+whichever of the groups was in power would be marching the other to the gallows.Saddam’s Former Deputy, the Red Skull of Baghdad, Still at Large in Iraq and Allied With ISIS | Jacob Siegel, Christopher Dickey | July 21, 2014 | THE DAILY BEAST

 The conflict in Tom's puzzled heart sharpened that evening into dreadful edges that cut him mercilessly whichever way he turned.The Wave | Algernon Blackwood

-Whichever one is selected it should be fairly and honestly handled by my method.Assimilative Memory | Marcus Dwight Larrowe (AKA Prof. A. Loisette)
+whichever one is selected it should be fairly and honestly handled by my method.Assimilative Memory | Marcus Dwight Larrowe (AKA Prof. A. Loisette)

 Have both a feather bed and a mattress upon the bedstead, that she may place whichever she prefers uppermost.The Ladies' Book of Etiquette, and Manual of Politeness | Florence Hartley

 Mrs. Tremayne was gracious enough to imply that she would marry whichever one of us fulfilled a certain condition.First Plays | A. A. Milne

 She'll soon wilt when she sees we mean business—either go, or take a chaperon, or marry the man, whichever she prefers.Ancestors | Gertrude Atherton

 British Dictionary definitions for whichever

-any (one, two, etc, out of several)take whichever car you like
+any (one, two, etc, out of several): take whichever car you like

 (as pronoun): choose whichever appeals to you

-no matter which (one or ones)whichever card you pick you'll still be making a mistake
+no matter which (one or ones): whichever card you pick you'll still be making a mistake

-- (as pronoun)it won't make any difference, whichever comes first
+(as pronoun): it won't make any difference, whichever comes first